About us

 The NSPCC campaigned to get this law changed and, in March 2021, the Ministry of Justice announced that the law was being extended to see sports coaches and faith leaders included alongside roles like teachers and social workers.
 This went into effect on Tuesday 28 June 2022, with sports coaches and faith leaders now being recognised in law as being in 'positions of trust'.

-For further information, please see our news article about the success of the campaign and listen to our Changes in positions of trust legislation podcast.
+For further information, please see our FAQs about the changes to the law and listen to our Changes in positions of trust legislation podcast.

 Meet the team